Blood–spinal cord barrier: Anatomy and physiology

 The primary function of the BSCB is to protect the spinal cord from potentially toxic substances within the blood while still delivering necessary molecules to maintain spinal cord activities.
-The BSCB consists of endothelial cells, a basal membrane, pericytes, and astrocytic endfeet.
+The BSCB consists of endothelial cells, a basal membrane, pericytes, and astrocyte endfeet.
 The endothelial cells have highly exclusionary tight junctions that prohibit most molecules from passing between cells and form specialized capillaries that, unlike capillaries in the periphery, lack fenestrations, have more mitochondria, and contain limited endocytic vesicles.
 The lack of fenestrations and endocytic vesicles reflects the restricted transcellular flow, while the increased number of mitochondria contributes to a high metabolic rate in these endothelial cells.
 Surrounding the BSCB capillaries is a basal membrane (also called the basal lamina) that contains pericytes.
 The basal membrane is formed and maintained by all cell types in the BSCB and contributes to the cytoskeletal morphology of the endothelial cells, which affects the integrity of tight junctions and, by extension, the BSCB.
 Pericytes are microcirculatory cells that, in the BSCB, regulate the proliferation, migration, and differentiation of endothelial cells.
 Finally, astrocytes within spinal cord tissue extend endfoot processes that surround the outer surface of the capillaries.
 Astrocytes are critically important for developing and maintaining the neuroprotective mechanisms of BSCB endothelial cells.
 They release secretory compounds that influence the phenotype of endothelial cells and express aquaporin and potassium channels that help regulate ion concentration and fluid volume within the spinal cord.

 The anatomy of the BSCB is very similar to the anatomy of the blood–brain barrier (BBB); however many key differences exist between the two that affect both the maintenance of healthy tissue and development of pathophysiology within the central nervous system (CNS).
 In general, the BSCB is more permeable than the BBB, largely due to the relatively low expression of tight junction proteins like ZO-1 and occludin.
 For example, mannitol, an osmotic diuretic, crosses BSCB endothelium more readily than it does BBB endothelium.
 Cytokines are also able to pass through the BSCB with more ease, making it more vulnerable to disruption and inflammation relative to the BBB.
 This vulnerability to disruption leaves the spinal cord susceptible to toxins that can inflict tissue damage.
 Susceptibility to toxins is already increased in BSCB endothelium through the relative downregulation of the critical efflux protein p-glycoprotein, thus slowing elimination of the toxins that penetrate the barrier.
 Overall, the differences between the BSCB and the BBB result in vulnerability to certain diseases and disorders affecting the CNS.